Does Nash (Mathematical) equilibrium exists in chronic infectious diseases?

 Although a draw is not ideal for the human body, chronic inflammation constitutes a Nash equilibrium.

 • Suppose each player has chosen a strategy, and no player can benefit by changing strategies while the other players keep theirs unchanged.
-In that case, the current set of strategy choices and their corresponding payoffs constitutes a Nash equilibrium.
+In that case, the current strategy choices and their corresponding payoffs constitute a Nash equilibrium.

 • The prisoner's dilemma is equilibrium when they are both traitors.